kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 ### Jedi Enclave

-- ***Conditional** Stims: Adrenal Alacrity on MC ONLY if you have 3 or more*
+- ***Conditional** - If you skipped Zelka and have 2 Alacrities or more, or shopped at Zelka and have 3 Alacrities or more:*
+  - *Stims: Adrenal Alacrity on MC*
+  - If you shopped with Zelka, you should always have 3 Alacrities at this point
-  - If you skipped Zelka, you probably won't have any Alacrities here
+  - If you skipped Zelka, you won't have any Alacrities here unless you got another random drop on Taris (~9% chance)
-- Follow Bastila to Jedi Council
+- Follow Bastila to the Jedi Council
+- *Equip MC: Unequip Combat Suit*
 - Belaya accosts you
 - Speak with the Council
 - Watch the dream cutscene
 - Carth accosts you
   - *Party: No change when prompted*
-- ***Conditional** Stims: Adrenal Alacrity on MC ONLY if you have 2 or more*
+- ***Conditional** - If you skipped Zelka and have any Alacrities, or shopped at Zelka and have 2 Alacrities or more:*
+  - *Stims: Adrenal Alacrity on MC*
 - Speak with the Council again
 - Go get a sandwich during the training montage
-- Talk to Master Zhar twice: 1,1 ...
+- Talk to Master Zhar after the CS: 1,1 ...
 1,1,6,3,2,6,4
 - Talk to Master Dorak to become a Jedi Guardian
 - `Level to 4: Save Skills, Improved Two-Weapon Fighting, Affect Mind and Stun Droid`
 - `Level to 5: Save Skills, Burst of Speed`